Why are building dilapidation reports essential

 3. It can save you a lot of money.

 Since you’re prone to malicious damage claims, you’re not obliged to spend a single penny on every claim made by opportunistic building owners.

-4. Creates strong relationship between parties.
+4. It creates a strong relationship between parties.

-If surrounding building owners know and understand that the report’s purpose is to protect them, and that the contractor is taking the initiative to conduct these reports by a third-party contractor and pay for it, the building owners are immediately at ease.
+If surrounding building owners know and understand that the report’s purpose is to protect them and that the contractor is taking the initiative to conduct these reports by a third-party contractor and pay for it, the building owners are immediately at ease.
 This results to trust and strong bonds between both parties.